nchavez1/classes/class-01/README.md

         * question: 95 votes
         * answer: 134 votes
         * views: 319K
     * Hmmmm.
+That doesn't seem like a lot of votes for something so fundamental.
 Then you remember that an array in Python is called a "list", so you try again...
 * If you search for "remove an element from a python list"
     * Top item -- quote from a stackoverflow link
-    * Second item -- a list of stackoverflow links, each with much higher ratings
+    * Second item -- a list of stackoverflow links, each with much higher ratings than before
         * first stackoverflow link: "Difference between del, remove and pop on lists"
         * question: 551 votes
         * answer: 783 votes